geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 - **Install the Microsoft Online Services Sign-In Assistant.** The Microsoft Online Services Sign-In Assistant (MOS SIA) provides end-user sign-in capabilities to Microsoft Online Services, such as Microsoft 365.
 The MOS SIA installs client components that allow applications, such as Microsoft Outlook and the Windows Azure Active Directory PowerShell Module, to authenticate to Microsoft Online Services.
 The MOS SIA can also provide an improved sign-in experience, where end-users can access Microsoft Online Services without having to re-enter their credentials.

-- **Install the Windows Azure Active Directory PowerShell Module.** In order to connect to manage users and organization settings in Microsoft 365 through Windows Powershell, you must first install the Azure Active Directory PowerShell Module.
+- **Install the Windows Azure Active Directory PowerShell Module.** To manage users and organization settings in Microsoft 365 through Windows PowerShell, you must first install the Azure Active Directory PowerShell Module.
 This can simply be installed through PowerShell itself.
 This module allows you to perform many of the Microsoft 365 user and organization administration tasks through PowerShell.
 It’s great for bulk tasks such as password resets, password policies, license management and reporting, and so on.

 1. On the LON-DC1 VM, you must navigate to the **Microsoft Download Center** to download the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW** wizard. <br/>